jacklvd/jacklvd/README.md

 <hr>

 ## 🧍 About Me 🧍
-- 📚 I'm a junior majoring in Computer Science at UCinn
+- 📚 I'm a rising senior majoring in Computer Science at UCinn

 - 🎓 I'm working toward to become a real **Software Engineer with a interest field in data**

-- 🌱 I’m currently using **Django, Jupyter, React, SQL**
+- 🌱 I’m currently using **Django, Jupyter, React, SQL, MongoDB**

 - 💬 I'm open to discuss **Everything**